Create Your Page

 - News Feed will show updates from other Pages that you or the people who help manage your Page have liked while using Facebook as the Page

-- Your notifications will be about activity on your Page, not your personal Timeline
+- Your notifications will be about activity on your Page, not your personal profile

 To go back to using Facebook as yourself, repeat the instructions above and select your name.

-If your Page has any age or country restrictions, you won't be able to see it when you're logged out of your account.
+If your Page has age or country restrictions, you won't be able to see it when you're logged out of Facebook.

-To see a Page when you're logged out of Facebook, remove all age and country restrictions:
+To see your Page when you're logged out, you'll need to remove all age and country restrictions:

 - Log into your account and go to your Page